abdultechie5519/Learn-SFDevops/Interview/Questions.md

 Can you explain the difference between mono-repo and multi-repo?
 Which approach are you using in your current project, and why?

-Explain your end-to-end Salesforce CI/CD process.

-How do you move Salesforce changes from Developer → UAT → Production?
+Can you explain your end-to-end Salesforce CI/CD process, including how you move changes from Developer → UAT → Production using multi-stage pipelines, and how you would design it for multiple Salesforce applications?

-How do you implement Dev → UAT → Production multi-stage pipelines?

-How would you design CI/CD pipelines for two Salesforce applications?

 How would you avoid duplicating YAML between multiple repositories?